There is so much advice about what to pack on a Disney cruise that you may have missed the fact that some items are prohibited.

-With more and more phone and tablet devices you can find yourself fighting over the outlets with your family members!
+With more and more phone and tablet devices, you can find yourself fighting over the outlets with your family members!

-This is why they ban electrical appliances including “rice cookers, hot plates, coffee makers, blenders, electric irons, electric blankets, heating pads, bottle sterilizers and warmers”.
+This is why they ban electrical appliances including “rice cookers, hot plates, coffee makers, blenders, electric irons, electric blankets, heating pads, bottle sterilizers, and warmers”.

 However, the one that most people get confused about is if it is OK to take an iron on a Disney cruise.
 It isn’t.

 However, if you really need to iron don’t worry.
 There are irons in every laundry room on board.
 They are chained to the wall so you don’t run away with them!

 If you would prefer not to iron at sea you can use Downy Wrinkle Releaser.
-This is a travel size spray which you can easily pack in your cruise luggage.
+This is a travel-size spray that you can easily pack in your cruise luggage.

-The coffee from the pool deck is tolerable and in the rotational dining restaurants it is actually pretty good.
+The coffee from the pool deck is tolerable and in the rotational dining restaurants, it is actually pretty good.
 If you want a specialty coffee the Cove Cafe is the place to go, but there is an extra charge.

 If you really need to brew your own coffee think about bringing a Bodum Travel Tea and Coffee Press.

-It is easy to get boiling water from the pool deck and you can have your very favorite roast.
+It is easy to get hot water from the pool deck and you can have your very favorite roast.
 Disney has a good selection of tea bags available too if tea is your tipple.

-However, there are always limited quantities of these baby friendly items available from Guest Services.
-You can borrow them for free subject to availability.
+However, there are always limited quantities of these baby-friendly items available from Guest Services.
+You can borrow them for free, subject to availability.

 Things for the Pool

-“Kites, balloons, surfboards, wave boards, inflatable floats, pool noodles, inflatable pools and wagons”.
+“Kites, balloons, surfboards, wave boards, inflatable floats, pool noodles, inflatable pools, and wagons”.

-Not sure why you would want a kite on board a Disney cruise but I guess that someone has tried it before.
+Not sure why you would want a kite onboard a Disney cruise but I guess that someone has tried it before.

-I am not sure of the logic behind this, but I guess it could be the latex allergy issue which may harm other passengers.
-Or too many people started to bring helium filled balloons on board.
+I am not sure of the logic behind this, but I guess it could be the latex allergy issue that may harm other passengers.
+Or too many people started to bring helium-filled balloons on board.

 Disney provides approved flotation devices on board the ship and on Castaway Cay.
 You are not allowed to bring any other flotation device or toy such as a pool noodle.

 The pools on the Disney ships are small in relation to the number of people who want to be in them.
 An inflatable Mickey Mouse just isn’t going to help.

-We have heard of some people bringing small inflatable travel bath tubs for babies on board.
+We have heard of some people bringing small inflatable travel bathtubs for babies on board.
 This can help if you have a young baby and they are too small for the bath.

 Thankfully Disney prohibits “Firearms, ammunition, knives (including dive knives), swords, daggers and any other types of weapons”.

 This one is obvious, but where you may get confused is that Disney also does not let you bring “Toy guns or other replicas of firearms and weapons” on board either.

-There isn’t any need to bring towels on board a Disney cruise.
+There isn’t any need to bring towels onboard a Disney cruise.
 You can have as many as you want and someone will even launder them for you!

-As soon as you get of the ship at Disney’s Castaway Cay you will see a huge supply of towels.
+As soon as you get off the ship at Disney’s Castaway Cay you will see a huge supply of towels.

 Disney has a very clear just say no policy about marijuana whether or not it has been obtained legally or is medically prescribed.
 Hookah pipes are also banned so don’t put one of those in your luggage either!

 It is fine to bring prescription medication with you on a Disney cruise.
 However, it is always a good idea to bring a copy of any prescription with you.
 That way Disney knows what it is and you will also be able to replace the prescription more easily if you need to for some reason.

 All are supplied in your Disney cruise stateroom.
 I know some people want to bring their own favorite brand and this is fine.

-You do not need to book a treatment at the spa to use the facilities in the changing room which include a sauna and some great showers.
+You do not need to book a treatment at the spa or get a pass for the Raiforest to use the facilities in the changing room which include a sauna and some great showers.

 Sometimes if you have people fighting over the shower in the morning it is just easier for an adult to go to the Senses Spa showers.

 Toys and Things on Wheels

 There is plenty to do on a Disney cruise so you won’t suffer too much knowing that certain items are banned and you have to leave the toys at home.

 “Bicycles, scooters, skateboards, hoverboards, inline & roller skates, any footwear with wheels (i.e. Heely’s type shoes) and Segways, or other wheeled mobility devices with less than 3 wheels and devices that cannot maintain stability and balance when stopped, unpowered or unoccupied.
 Training wheels or similar modifications are not permitted”.

-It would be pretty difficult to sneak a Segway on board a Disney cruise.
+It would be pretty difficult to sneak a Segway onboard a Disney cruise.
 However, if you really want to try one you should look at the Disney cruise activities in some ports which offer a Segway tour!

-However, you must always store your mobility scooter inside your stateroom.
-You are not allowed to obstruct the walk ways and in particular the corridors outside the staterooms.
+However, you must always store your mobility scooter inside your stateroom or a place designated by Disney You are not allowed to obstruct the walkways and in particular the corridors outside the staterooms.

-You also need to leave your gaming systems such as Playstation®, Xbox and Nintendo Wii at home.
+You also need to leave your gaming systems such as Playstation®, Xbox, and Nintendo Wii at home.
 You really don’t need them anyway as there is plenty to do onboard.